Great Recession: Countries that avoided recession

 Australia avoided a technical recession after experiencing only one quarter of negative growth in the fourth quarter of 2008, with GDP returning to positive in the first quarter of 2009.

-The financial crisis did not affect developing countries to a great extent.
+The 2008 financial crisis did not affect developing countries to a great extent.
 Experts see several reasons: Africa was not affected because it is not fully integrated in the world market.
 Latin America and Asia seemed better prepared, since they have experienced crises before.
 In Latin America, for example, banking laws and regulations are very stringent.
 Bruno Wenn of the German DEG suggests that Western countries could learn from these countries when it comes to regulations of financial markets.

 Timeline of effects

+The few recessions appearing early in 2006–07 are commonly never associated to be part of the Great Recession, which is illustrated by the fact that only two countries (Iceland and Jamaica) were in recession in Q4 2007.

+One year before the maximum, in Q1 2008, only six countries were in recession (Iceland, Sweden, Finland, Ireland, Portugal and New Zealand).
+The number of countries in recession was 25 in Q2 2008, 39 in Q3 2008 and 53 in Q4 2008.
+At the steepest part of the Great Recession in Q1 2009, a total of 59 out of 71 countries were simultaneously in recession.
+The number of countries in recession was 37 in Q2 2009, 13 in Q3 2009 and 11 in Q4 2009.
+One year after the maximum, in Q1 2010, only seven countries were in recession (Greece, Croatia, Romania, Iceland, Jamaica, Venezuela and Belize).

+The recession data for the overall G20 zone (representing 85% of all GWP), depict that the Great Recession existed as a global recession throughout Q3 2008 until Q1 2009.

+Subsequent follow-up recessions in 2010–2013 were confined to Belize, El Salvador, Paraguay, Jamaica, Japan, Taiwan, New Zealand and 24 out of 50 European countries (including Greece).
+As of October 2014, only five out of the 71 countries with available quarterly data (Cyprus, Italy, Croatia, Belize and El Salvador), were still in ongoing recessions.
+The many follow-up recessions hitting the European countries, are commonly referred to as being direct repercussions of the European debt crisis.

 Country specific details about recession timelines

 Iceland fell into an economic depression in 2008 following the collapse of its banking system (see 2008–2011 Icelandic financial crisis).
 By mid-2012 Iceland is regarded as one of Europe's recovery success stories largely as a result of a currency devaluation that has effectively reduced wages by 50%--making exports more competitive.